College of Rugby League Applications Open

 The club is delighted to confirm that we are now taking applications for the Castleford Tigers College of Rugby League - Category Three programme for current Year 11 students looking for the next step in their education.

 Category Three sees students work towards a BTEC Level 3 National Extended Diploma in Sport which is equivalent to 3 A-Levels and has seen Sixth Form students create a pathway to attend university and continue with their rugby league progression.
+The eductional curriculum and qualifications are delivered by Virtual Learning UK, who provide and employ all teaching staff whilst Castleford Tigers Foundation staff manage the practical and sporting development of students.

 Launched in 2018, students enrolled on the course have access to professional coaches and the guidance from professional sports performances staff alongside their studies.
 The course allows students to be part of the Tigers Player Development Pathway which feeds directly into the Youth Department’s Scholarship, Academy and Reserve teams.